-The menu is one definite piece that people who walk into your restaurant and people who don’t are going to see.
-Just like your business card, a menu is a reflection of the restaurant so it is important that menus are designed well and showcases everything your restaurant is.
-Also, it is a great tool for advertising and plays a very important role in the decision-making process of what the customer wants to eat.
-Hence, it can be a great tool to upsell your food.
-Here are few tips on how you can upsell your food through a menu.
+The restaurant menu is one particular piece that people who walk into your restaurant are going to see.
+Just like your business card, a restaurant menu is a reflection of the restaurant, so it is essential that menus are designed well and showcases everything your restaurant is.
+Also, it is an excellent tool for advertising and plays a significant role in the decision-making process of what the customer wants to eat.
+Hence, a restaurant menu can be a great tool to upsell your food.
+You can also try these use full restaurant upselling tips that are sure to bring in more business.

-1.Categorize the Items
+1. Divide the Items

 How to decide on what should be highlighted?

 - Puzzles- These items need to be strongly underscored on your menu and also recommended by your wait staff because these items have high profitability but low popularity.
-You can also think about renaming or repackage these dishes if they are not selling.
+You can even think about renaming or repackage these dishes if they are not selling.

 - Dogs/Duds- They are low profitability and low popularity items that you may need to update or cut off from the menu.

-Well, to include or not include the price on the menu is a very crucial decision to make for the restaurateur.
+Well, to include or not include the price on the restaurant menu is a very crucial decision to make for the restaurateur.
 If you leave it out, customers will tend to spend more because you may be allowing them to forget that they are spending money.

 But, if you decide to put it on the restaurant menu; now the dilemma is where to place it.
 If you put it on the side of the menu, customers will tend to compare prices and tend to pick the items that are less expensive, and their decision will be driven only by price.
 But there is a solution to this problem, try to place the price below the description.
 Hence, the decision-driving factor will be about the dish instead of the price.
 Here’s a definitive guide to menu pricing that is also going to help you control your food costs.